 Step 2 – List out the pain points that you solve: For each benefit, identify what problem or challenge that particular improvement helps to decrease or prevent.

-Step 3 – Develop a list of pre-qualifying questions: For each pain point, develop a probing question that you can ask to see if the prospect has concerns in the area that you can help with.
+Step 3 – Develop a list of pre-qualifying questions: For each pain point, develop a that you can ask to see if the prospect has concerns in the area that you can help with.

-Once you have all of that done, it will be easy to be less of a narcissistic salesperson that only talks about their products and services.
+Once you have all of that done, it will be easy to be less of a narcissistic salesperson who only talks about their products and services.
 All you have to do is focus more on leading with your probing questions.
 This will make it more about the prospect.
 You can also share with them some of the pain points that you help with and some of the improvements that you can make.